VeriQAi/.github/profile/README.md

 | **Variable Length** (Non-Templated PDF) | **AI-Assisted Grouping is NOT available.** | **Zero AI Time Savings.** Explicitly confirmed: "*...do not support AI-assisted grouping.*" |
 | **Fixed Length/Templated** (Template Required) | **AI-Assisted Grading IS available, BUT...** | **Compliance Burden.** The time spent manually fixing non-compliant student submissions often *negates* the entire 40-60% time saving. |

+### The Cost of Incompatibility: Burden on Students and Graders

+The technical trade-off above translates directly into significant **human friction** and time wasted across the assessment process:

+#### 😩 Student Frustrations
+Students face substantial technical hurdles that divert time away from learning:
+* **Mixed-Media Formatting:** Struggling to digitize and merge handwritten notes (photos), typed text, and complex diagrams into a single, correctly formatted PDF.
+* **Procedural Errors:** Clerical errors from manually mapping questions to pages in **Variable Length** assignments, which can lead to grade deductions or workflow errors.
+* **Technical Barriers:** Dealing with incompatible formats (like .heic), PDF assembly issues, and file size limits.

+#### 😫 Instructor & Grader Burden
+Faculty and TAs lose critical time and efficiency due to submission problems:
+* **Upfront Time Investment:** Faculty waste approximately **8 hours per assignment** in laborious template creation, scanning, and region marking.
+* **Workflow Inefficiencies:** Graders must waste time hunting for misplaced answers in submissions with clerical errors, disrupting the efficient horizontal grading flow.
+* **Technical Support:** TAs spend unnecessary time acting as first-line technical support for student PDF, image, and upload issues (estimated to be reduced by **70%** by GradeBridge).

 ---

 ## ✅ **GradeBridge:** Eliminating the Trade-Off